 BookTok sensation Colleen Hoover went viral for her contemporary romance novel, It Ends With Us.
 However, with Verity, CoHo has gone in a surprisingly different direction.
 It is a gripping psychological thriller, filled with dark and maddening plot twists that keeps you on the edge of your seat.
 Nonetheless, there is no shortage of Colleen-Hoover-type steamy romance with atmospheric and paranormal world building but she doesn’t lean hard on it.

 What Verity is About?

 Verity, dubbed as one of the best books of Colleen Hoover, revolves around a struggling writer, Lowen Ashleigh, whose mother has just passed away under her care.
 Eponymous bestselling author, Verity is left incapacitated after an accident; so, her husband hires Lowen to complete the series she was in the midst of writing.
 While going through Verity Crawford’s extensive notes on her books and characters, she comes across a draft of an autobiography with terrifying secrets that Verity never wanted to see the light of day.

 Colleen Hoover, as often with contemporary writers, blurs the genre by borrowing many elements of modern Gothic romance in her psychological mystery thriller that gives a feeling of Jane Eyre or Rebecca revisited — a true delight for the fans of gothic novels.

 What’s special about Verity’s latest edition?
 Is it a sequel?

 Verity is a standalone novel and there will be no sequel.
-Verity’s latest version called “collector’s edition” was published on September 27, 2022.
-It features an exclusive new chapter and a letter from the author with a printed gold-foil variant of a book cover.
+Rather, there is a sequel chapter in Verity’s latest version called “collector’s edition”, published on September 27, 2022.
+The printed gold-foil variant of a book cover features an exclusive new chapter and a letter from the author.
 You can grab your copy from Amazon or by supporting local bookstore with Bookshop.

 Best Twisty Books Like Verity